-These two images, which entered the Thyssen-Bornemisza collection at different dates and from different sources, form a pair.
+This portrait paired with the Portrait of a Woman entered the Thyssen-Bornemisza collection at different dates and from different sources.
 The female portrait entered the Collection 1928 and was included in the 1930 Munich exhibition.
 It was acquired from the Hackenbroch gallery in Frankfurt and was previously recorded as having been on the Amsterdam art market and in a private Berlin collection.
 The male portrait was acquired at the Fleischmann gallery in Munich and entered the Collection in 1933.
 Prior to arriving at the Fleischmann gallery it was auctioned on two occasions: in Cologne in 1930 and in Munich in 1933.
 Its earliest known provenance is the collection of Marczell von Nemes in Munich.
 The different size of the two panels is due to the fact that the panel of the female portrait was cut down a few centimetres.

 The female portrait has been attributed to anonymous masters in Styria or Swabia.
 From 1937, when both works were first published as part of the Thyssen-Bornemisza collection, it was attributed to an artist working in Swabia.
 Nonetheless, in 1969 Christian Salm attributed the pair to an anonymous master in Ulm and dated them to around 1470–80.
 Isolde Lübbeke also considered them to have been produced in Swabia or the Upper Rhine.